drone-runners/drone-runner-kube/content/examples/service/redis.md

 # Basic Example

 In the below example we demonstrate a pipeline that launches a Redis service container.
-The database server will be available at `redis:6379`, where the hostname matches the service container name.
+The server can be reached at `localhost:6379`.

-{{< highlight yaml "hl_lines=13-15" >}}
+{{< highlight yaml "linenos=table,hl_lines=13-16" >}}
 kind: pipeline
+type: kubernetes
 name: default

 steps: